Benefits Of Behavioral Therapy As A Mental Health Treatment

 How long does behavioral therapy last?

-The length of behavioral therapy treatment will depend on an individual’s progress and the severity of their condition, but it’s typically considered to be a short-term treatment.
-In CBT, individuals attend weekly or bi-weekly sessions of 30-60 minutes each.
+The length of behavioral therapy treatment will depend on an individual’s progress and the severity of their condition, but it’s generally considered to be a short-term treatment.
+In traditional CBT, individuals attend weekly or bi-weekly sessions of 30-60 minutes each.
 Length of treatment can range from 12 to 20 weeks but may last longer if necessary.
 The length of therapy might be different based on age, as well, with sessions that might last between one and two hours for children with ADHD and their parents.

 Is behavioral therapy expensive?

-Rates for therapy vary depending on the length of your treatment plan, the area in which you live, the type of therapist you see, the modality you use, and whether your insurance will cover treatment.
+Rates for therapy sessions vary depending on the length of your treatment plan, the area in which you live, the type of therapist you see, the modality you use, and whether your insurance will cover treatment.
 According to BetterHelp, on average, in-person individual sessions with a psychologist run about $100 per hour, and sessions with a psychiatrist are between $100 and $200 per hour.
 Some people find online therapy a more affordable option, with prices ranging from $65-$100 per week or $260-$400 per month.

 Who benefits from behavioral therapy?